Benefits & Funding 10 min read· Updated July 2026

 There is good news for future retirees too.
 CPP is being gradually enhanced, with the changes continuing to phase in through 2026, so people who contribute in the coming years will see larger pensions over time.
 This is sometimes called the second additional CPP.
 You can read about the increase on the CPP enhancement page.

-How to apply for CPP
+How do you apply for CPP?

 CPP does not start automatically.
 You have to apply, and it is smart to do so well ahead of when you want payments to begin, ideally around six months in advance.